Scrutinizing InTrades financial statement for 2008 – Part II

 Previously: on TradeSports death – on InTrade&#8217-s viability

-The InTrade predicton markets on the viability of InTrade wont reveal *ANYTHING* about the future of InTrade.
+The InTrade predicton markets on the viability of InTrade are *STRUCTURALLY* designed to *DETER* any InTrade trader from betting on the negative side of the issue.

 No Gravatar